 This concept isn’t new.
 Recently, I was browsing through my old books and found one that I read in college called Mind as Healer, Mind as Slayer.
 It was written by Kenneth Pelletier, MD, a friend of mine who is a leader in the field of mind-body medicine and a clinical professor of medicine at the University of California, San Francisco, and the University of Arizona.
 The book was published in 1977, but its basic truths remain the same.

 The book states that there is a dramatic and powerful connection between the mind and body and vice versa.
 The word “connection” is a bit of a misnomer, actually, because it is really just one bidirectional system.

 As Hans Selye, MD, the man who coined the word “stress” and first mapped out its biological effects, said, “The modern physician should know as much about emotions and thoughts as about disease symptoms and drugs.
 This approach would appear to hold more promise of cure than anything medicine has given us to date.”

 It’s true.
 The most powerful pharmacy in the world is right between your ears — and also in your gut, where a “second brain” happens to reside within your intestinal system.
-(For more on that, see the third article in this functional wellness series, “Digestive Health,” available in the September 2008 archives.)
+(For more on that, see the third article in this functional wellness series, “Digestive Health.”)

 What I’ll explain in this article is how the experiences we think of as happening “in our minds” very powerfully affect our bodies.
 The state of our bodies, in turn, powerfully affects our minds.
 Rather than being two separate systems, our mind and body are intertwined in subtle and sophisticated ways — ways we would all do well to understand.